Visit artist's studios and venues throughout the PE postcode region

 About Kathryn...

 Currently Artist in Residence with Langdyke Countryside Trust, much of the work you'll find in this year's Open Studio is inspired by Langdyke's nature reserves and the wider 'John Clare Countryside'.
-For the last year, the site of an ancient forgotten meadow has been the focal point of this work - Westings Meadow is now a place of nature reserves and gravel extraction.
+For the last two years, the site of an ancient forgotten meadow has been the focal point of this work - Westings Meadow is now a place of nature reserves and gravel extraction.
 Neolithic families once gathered here and Victorian poet John Clare walked and wrote about this place.

 Exhibitions, Awards, Events & Workshops...